adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 2) run the commands (in the terminal: IN THE FRONT-END FOLDER)
     - 'firebase login' to login in through the CLI

+#94 On the front-end run 'firebase init' to start the deploy process on firebase.
+Go through all the prompts
+    - choose Hosting
+    - for the public directory question MAKE SURE you indicate 'build'
+    - CRITICAL: 'yes' for single-page app question

+#95 On the front-end run 'npm run build' to build the production-version of the project.
+This is the folder/version that will be hosted live on the internet